Something Beyond my Search

 "On one condition."
 The girl said, holding up her index to the side of her head.
 A load seemed to have dropped into Elazul's uneasy stomach.
 He listened for her request—he was willing to do anything.
 "You have to buy me a snack."

-Elazul was taken out of his reverie by a loud exclamation, making him jump slightly in his spot.
-He vaguely noticed the scary and humid cave just a few yards away.
-From what he knew, that must have been the famous Mekiv Caverns that kids from different towns talked about to scare their gullible friends.
+Elazul was taken out of his reverie by a loud exclamation, jumping slightly between steps.
+He vaguely noticed the scary and humid cave just a few yards away- Mekiv Caverns, he believed.
+He had heard a couple of children in Domina trying to scare their friend with stories about it.

 "Oh!"
 The girl exclaimed, stopping in place, "By the way, what's your name?"
 She turned to him.
 Clearly she seemed to be in a better mood.
 "I'm Imu!"
 She grinned.